wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 WHIP clients SHOULD NOT use entity-tag validation when matching a specific ICE session is not required, such as for example when initiating a DELETE request to terminate a session.
 WHIP sessions MUST ignore any entity-tag value sent by the WHIP client when ICE session matching is not required, as in the HTTP DELETE request.

+Missing or outdated ETags in the PATCH requests from WHIP clients will be answered by WHIP sessions as per {{Section 13.1.1 of !RFC9110}} and {{Section 3 of !RFC6585}}, with a "428 Precondition Required" response for a missing entity tag, and a "412 Precondition Failed" response for a non-matching entity tag.

 ### Trickle ICE {#trickle-ice}

 Depending on the Trickle ICE support on the WHIP client, the initial offer by the WHIP client MAY be sent after the full ICE gathering is complete with the full list of ICE candidates, or it MAY only contain local candidates (or even an empty list of candidates) as per {{!RFC8845}}.
 For the purpose of reducing setup times, when using Trickle ICE the WHIP client SHOULD send the SDP offer as soon as possible, containing either locally gathered ICE candidates or an empty list of candidates.